ihavesuperpowers2/keras-yolo3-custom/README.md

   --output [OUTPUT]     [Optional] Video output path
 ```

-For Tiny YOLOv3, just do in a similar way.
+> For Tiny YOLOv3, just do in a similar way, except with tiny YOLOv3, converted weights.

 ---